Altinn/altinn-studio-docs/content/events/publish-events/_index.en.md

 Events published to Altinn are pushed to all authorized subscribers and persisted for on-demand retrieval for 90 days.

-Cloud event spec is followed, but additional Altinn extension properties are defined that you should know and use where you see fit.
+The CloudEvent specification is followed, but there are additional Altinn specific properties that you should know about and use where you see fit.

 - resource (required)